Long Branch Pier & Boardwalk History

 Then one of the most fascinating leaders — both civic and commercial — in all Long Branch history came along, Daniel Maher.
 This epic promoter, developer, and politician was a fierce advocate for the city’s oceanfront.
 There he would rule over Long Branch pier and boardwalk culture for 40 years — with a flair and hospitality much missing today.

 From its early development in the mid-1920s up until the late-1980s fire that ended it all, the Maher blueprint prevailed on the city’s oceanfront.
 He first got involved in late 1921, acquiring the new pier for $15,000 in back taxes.
-The goal of his Ocean Pier & Amusement Association was build “one of the finest amusement centers on the coast.”
+The goal of his Ocean Pier & Amusement Association was to build “the finest amusement center on the coast.”

-As Summer 1927 started the Long Branch Daily Record claimed the “monolithic pier” had become “an amusement center” and “fisherman’s paradise.”
+As Summer 1927 began the Long Branch Daily Record claimed that a once “monolithic pier” had become “an amusement center” and “fisherman’s paradise.”
 This last city pier ultimately reached out 850-feet-long before a November 1945 hurricane chopped off the end part.
 For over three quarters of a century the city’s pier area endured — with plenty of ups and downs — as a spot for amusement and more.

-City officials have been debating the idea of a new pier for over 30 years.
-The last time the matter was seriously discussed the price tag for a modern pier cleared $125 million.
+City officials have been debating the idea of a new pier for over 35 years.
+One is now on the horizon.

 * * * * *